Black Bean Brownies – the ultra fudgy and decadent chocolate treat.

 Edit: Thank you to everyone who has been asking…

-After more than a year in the works, Katie’s NEW Cookbook is finally available!
+After more than a year in the works, my NEW cookbook is finally available!

 I know what you’re thinking.

 But what if the deep, dark, rich, chocolate brownie is the healthy brownie?

-She came home with no brownies left… but with five requests for the black bean brownie recipe!
+She came home with no brownies left… but with five requests for the healthy black bean brownie recipe!

 Trust me.
 You’ll get cardboard.